claucece/Digital-Rights-Latin-America-rc3/README.md

 and by the [Fourteenth Algorithmic Number Theory Symposium, ANTS-XIV](https://www.math.auckland.ac.nz/~sgal018/ANTS/index.html) organized by Steven Galbraith.

+It is super nicely organized by Karolin Varner, Gustavo Gus and Sofía Celi.

 # Information

 The event will be entirely virtual at the rC3 systems.